-Defaulted loans and debt securities fell CHF 10m over the period, due to the closing out of several personal-banking and corporate loans in default.
-87% of defaulted loans relate to counterparties that went into default in or after 2014.
+89% of defaulted loans relate to counterparties that went into default in or after 2014.

 4.2.2 Risk mitigation

 The Bank seeks to appropriately secure its exposure through the use of collateral.
 Various types of collateral are recognized.
 They include:12